ParamVeerJain/Pawsuree/README.md

-# 🐾 PawSure — Your One Pet-Stop
+# 🐾 PawSure:Your One Pet-Stop

 A playful rebuild of the PawSure landing page.
 This is a demo redesign of the Pawsuree website (https://www.pawsuree.com/) created as a pitch for Radhika.